na-na-hi/renget/archive/vp-plays.md

 # /VP/ PLAYS THREAD ARCHIVE
-now back up after the incident has cooled off; probably not going to be updated until there's anything new that's worth providing archive links for
-**Table of Contents**
+now back up after the incident has cooled off; probably not going to be updated with new threads for a very long time **Table of Contents**
 [TOC2]
 ##Foreword